 Recommended tire pressure for Hyundai Accent tires ranges from 30 psi to 33 psi, as set by vehicle manufacturer according to model's original equipment tire size and gross vehicle weight rating (GVWR) to optimize vehicle safety, performance and fuel efficiency.

-Recommended tire pressure for Hyundai Accent
+Where to find recommended tire pressure for Hyundai Accent?

 What is recommended winter tire pressure for Hyundai Accent?